 What is Spaces Left Blank?

-A newsletter sent out twice a month, with short essays/reflections on various forms of interactive fiction, prose-driven games (often RPGs, but not only), hypertexts, digital textuality, unusual techno-textual artifacts, and other works of electronic literature.
+A newsletter sent out at least once a month, with short essays/reflections on various forms of interactive fiction, prose-driven games (often RPGs, but not only), hypertexts, digital textuality, unusual techno-textual artifacts, and other works of electronic literature.

 To receive new essays in your inbox and to have access to the archive.
 Because you think multi-linear, electronic texts are fascinating, because you love wordy video games, and/or you are interested in the interplays between language and technology.
 Also because you are a wonderful person who wants to support me.

 Who are you?